joy717/pool-async/README.md

 pool-async is a tool for goroutines with a pool.

 # Features
-* limit goroutine numbers for using out of resources like memory, fd etc.
+* limit goroutine numbers for avoid to use out of resources like memory, fd etc.
 * can return first error when using `DoWithError()` then Wait will return the first error
 * you can get all errors if you want. just call `GetErrors()`